smartcontractkit/documentation/docs/Oracle Jobs/initiators.md

 2. Using that aggregated result to determine if an on-chain update needs to be made (as defined by a threshold)
 3. Updates on-chain values based on a heartbeat

-The `fluxmonitor` is the current  initiator used by the [Chainlink Price Feeds](https://feeds.chain.link/)
+The `fluxmonitor` is the current  initiator used by the [Chainlink Data Feeds](https://feeds.chain.link/)

 ### FluxMonitor Parameters